 Currency and payment in Georgia

 Georgia uses the Georgian lari, abbreviated GEL.
-At the time of writing, 1 GEL = 2.88 USD.
+At the time of writing, 1 USD = 3.11 GEL

-Georgia is not a cash only country.
-In cities, it’s becoming increasingly popular to pay by credit card.
+Georgia is not a cash-only country.
+In cities, it’s becoming increasingly popular to pay by debit card or credit card.
+Services like Apple and Google Pay or also increasingly becoming popular.
 However, you’ll still see more people paying for things in cash, especially outside of major cities.